KyeongsupChoi/MIA/src/visualization/EDA.md

 - (PatientID) ID for each patient "168550076836128609595241571786282061120:: 22 is the max.
 Which means there are multiple x-rays for each patient

 - (PatientBirth) Date of birth for each patient.
 1943.0: 548 is max.
 Might use this and study date to feature engineer patient age.

+- (PatientSex_DICOM) F:13100, M:12918, O:2.
+Perfectly fine.
+Can be used as a feature very easily

+- (ViewPosition_DICOM) - EXTREMELY IMPORTANT.
+Xray side view, front view etc.
+POSTEROANTERIOR    4359
+PA                 3387
+LATERAL            2438
+LL                 1355
+AP                   49
+ANTEROPOSTERIOR      25
+LLD                   1

+- (Projection) - ALSO EXTREMELY IMPORTANT.
+Position when xray was taken PA               13825
+L                 8491
+AP_horizontal     2772
+AP                 901
+COSTAL              31

+- (MethodProjection) - How the Xray was interpreted Manual review of DICOM fields    24777 resnet-50.t7                      1243

+- (Pediatric) - Whether the patient was not an adult. should just drop PED values No     25944
+PED       76

+- (Modality_DICOM) - Computed Radiography"CR" vs Digital X Ray"DR" possible feature
+CR    21228
+DX     4792

+- (Manufacturer_DICOM) - Manufacturer of equipment to take xray.
+Possible feature PhilipsMedicalSystems        19198
+ImagingDynamicsCompanyLtd     6822

+- (PhotometricInterpretation_DICOM) - Every image is black and white.
+Should just drop the whole column MONOCHROME2    26020

+- (PixelRepresentation_DICOM) - Should look up what this is and just drop the whole column 0    26020